 Take your next meal to a whole new level with these healthy flavour bomb dressings.
 Bursting with flavour and dense in nutrients they are the antidote to bland.

-I generally use Sunday afternoon to ease my way into the busy week ahead.
-I do some batch cooking and also make up some of these dressings to add zing to packed lunches and quick dinners.
+I use Sunday afternoon to ease my way into the busy week ahead.
+An hour or two of batch cooking is well worth the effort, freeing hours later in the week.
+These dressings are often on the menu, adding zing to packed lunches and quick dinners.

-As for Roast Capsicum Sauce – well this is a flavour sensation.
-The sweet caramelised flavour of capsicum is just lovely with meals that include chicken, chickpeas or roasted/steamed veggies.
-It really marries well with salads that contain peppery greens such as watercress or rocket, offsetting the sweetness.
+Roast Capsicum Sauce showcases the sweet caramelised flavour of capsicum.
+It complements meals which include chicken, chickpeas, halloumi or roasted/steamed veggies.
+Also use it with salads that contain peppery greens such as watercress or rocket for contrast.
 We often make a salad with goat cheese or feta crumbled over the top and a scattering of pumpkin seeds.
-This bright and cheerful sauce is full of antioxidants.

 Get cracking and do some experimenting.
 Trust your palate to come up with wonderful new tweaks to these healthy dressings.
 Choose your own adventure!

 75mL hulled tahini paste

 75g Greek yoghurt or plain non-dairy yoghurt or cashew cream

 - Place all ingredients in a tall vessel and blitz with a stick blender until smooth.
 You can then adjust the taste and consistency.
 If you like a runnier sauce, you can add a little more of the liquids.
 Personally, I love lots of lemon, so I double the zest and the juice!